tkamppi/kubernetes-config-store/tutorial/tutorial.md

 ## Select GCP project

-Select the project in which you'll install Spinnaker, then click **Start**, below.
+Select the project in which you'll install the applications, then click **Start**, below.

 <walkthrough-project-billing-setup>
 </walkthrough-project-billing-setup>